IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Throwing Stars are now longer summoned by the Ninja Stash, they were already very strong on their own

--Added Phalanx and Reflex Potions, they enchance shields via the original ideas sheet, added Main Sequence Staff and Super Star Thrower, added Void Em'Bracers
+-Added Phalanx and Reflex Potions, they enchance shields via the original ideas sheet, added Main Sequence Staff and Super Star Thrower, added Void Em'Bracers, Finished Skylight

 -Added Liquidation Hopper, updated visuals on the chest hopper to adapt to light